 In our people power report [ 2857 kb ] we outline the biggest challenges facing leaders of organisations today, and in the near future.
 Accompanied by our research with 1,000 fast-growing organisations about their talent and skills strategies, we include key issues to consider when developing a people strategy and examples of businesses who are doing it really well.

 Business leaders must continue to develop innovative talent strategies.
 With 88% of high-growth businesses expecting an increase in competition for talent in the next year, you have to look outside traditional recruitment routes to effectively compete with more established players in the market.

 “Job seekers today behave like consumers, visiting an average seven different job sites and reading six to seven reviews before forming an opinion about an organisation.
 Candidates expect a level of transparency and authenticity, so they want to hear from real people working at an organisation.”
 Joe Wiggins, head of corporate communications EMEA, at Glassdoor.

 Among 16 to 25-year-olds the four most important attributes in prospective employers include a fair salary and benefits, a clear future career path, responsible and ethical business practices and making a difference to society.
-With millennials making up over a third of the workforce by 2020 the challenge is now, how do you make your business attractive to them?
+With millennials making up over a third of the workforce the challenge is now, how do you make your business attractive to them?

 Challenge: equipping your people to be more than machines

 Technical skills are not enough, businesses need talent with a growth mindset.

 People who are creative, collaborative, adaptable and innovative – the skills that every fast growing business needs.
 And it isn’t just about new people.
 It’s important to also recognise and maximise the untapped talent within your existing workforce, including older workers and those returning from maternity leave, or career breaks.

 Challenge: seeing past academics and looking for potential